discretlib/doc/content/learn/datamodel/mutation.md

 - Alice and Bob are not defined as **Person** because it is implied by the data model definition
 - the two parents definition is separated by a comma

-If some tuples have allready been created, you can use them during the creation of a new tuple.
+If some tuples have already been created, you can use them during the creation of a new tuple.
 ```js
 mutate {
     Person {